 \end{Prop}

-\begin{Rem} Note that a vector field $Y$ nowhere tangent to $\cD$ is, in particular, nowhere zero.
+\begin{Rem} Note that a vector field $Y$ which is nowhere $\cD$-valued is, in particular, nowhere zero.
 Thus, in particular, if $Q$ is compact (and boundaryless, which we are assuming), then the existence of such a $Y$ implies that $\chi(Q)=0$.
 On the other hand, such a $Y$ exists if and only if the quotient vector bundle $\T Q/\cD$ admits a nowhere-zero section.
 Such a section exists if, for example, $Q$ is a contractible space like $\R^n$ (since every vector bundle over a contractible base is trivial, i.e., isomorphic to a product bundle), but there are also many examples with $Q$ not contractible (e.g., let $\cD$ be a left or right invariant distribution on a Lie group $Q$). \end{Rem}

 \begin{proof} If the Euler characteristic of $\att$ is not well-defined, then the first conclusion of Theorem~\ref{th:generalized-brockett} implies that $\att$ is not stabilizable.
-Similarly, if the Euler characteristic of $S$ is not well-defined, then the first conclusion of Theorem~\ref{th:safety} implies that $S$ cannot be rendered safe.
+Similarly, if the Euler characteristic of $S$ is not well-defined, then the first conclusion of Theorem~\ref{th:safety} implies that $S$ is not savable.
 Thus, we henceforth assume that $\chi(\att)$ and $\chi(S)$ are both well-defined and nonzero.

 By approximating $Y$ with a smooth vector field if necessary, we may assume that $Y$ is smooth \cite[Ch.~2.2]{hirsch1976differential}.
 Let the vector field $\tilde{Y}\colon \cD\to \T \cD$ be any lift of $Y$ to $\cD$ satisfying $\D \pi_{\T Q} \circ \tilde{Y} = Y\circ \pi_{\T Q}$ \cite[p.~202, Ex.~8-18]{lee2013smooth}.
 Defining $Y_\epsilon\coloneqq \epsilon Y$ and $\tilde{Y}_\epsilon\coloneqq \epsilon \tilde{Y}$ for $\epsilon > 0$, $\tilde{Y}_\epsilon $ is the horizontal lift of $Y_\epsilon$ by linearity of horizontal lifts, so